 Version 5.7 of the YouTube Android app introduced the ability to select precisely which quality level you want to stream a video in, as long as that level was 720p or lower.
 Even then, the options skipped from 360p to 720p.
 Since that release, users have apparently started to see 480p appear in between the two.
 Not only that, 1080p has shown up as well.

 We haven't been able to get the settings to load on our devices, but some of you have reported having better luck.
+This means that Google is testing the additional options, but the company isn't yet ready to roll them out to everyone.
 Read More

 One of the most starred Android issues of all time, currently #20 of 21363 from the top with 1191 stars, is the absolutely awful quality of synced contact photos (issue #3870, opened in 2009).
 ICS attempted to resolve the issue by bumping the quality to 256x256 pixels, but Google sync would without mercy squash it right back down to blurry pixel dirt (96x96).